-You have the right to place a security freeze on your credit report, which will prohibit a consumer reporting agency from releasing information in your credit report without your express authorization.
-The security freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
-However, you should be aware that using a security freeze to take control over who gets access to the personal and financial information in your credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
-Pursuant to federal law, you cannot be charged to place or lift a security freeze on your credit report.
-Should you wish to place a security freeze, please contact the major consumer reporting agencies listed below:
+As an alternative to a fraud alert, consumers have the right to place a "credit freeze" on a credit report, which will prohibit a credit bureau from releasing information in the credit report without the consumer's express authorization.
+The credit freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
+However, you should be aware that using a credit freeze to take control over who gets access to the personal and financial information in your credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
+Pursuant to federal law, you cannot be charged to place or lift a credit freeze on your credit report.
+To request a security freeze, you will need to provide the following information: